 Click on the the text bars below to read more about each topic:

-Support Your Relative Despite the best efforts of CIT trained police officers, sometimes our family member’s illness causes behavior that leads to arrest.Supporting and coping with a loved one who suffers from a brain disorder can normally be extremely challenging.
-Finding out that they have been arrested can be that much more stressful and worrisome.
+Support Your Relative: Sometimes our family member’s impaired mental health causes behavior that leads to arrest.
+Having a loved one who suffers from a brain disorder and has been arrested and/or jailed can be stressful and worrisome.
 You will likely feel that your loved one belongs in treatment – not in jail.
-But once they come under the jurisdiction of the courts, they must comply with the legal process.Your goal, and theirs, is to advocate for psychiatric treatment rather than incarceration, and to eventually have charges dismissed.
+But once they come under the jurisdiction of the courts, they must comply with the legal process.
+Your goal, and theirs, is to advocate for psychiatric treatment rather than incarceration, and to eventually have charges dismissed.
 To do that, someone must show how their psychiatric illness affected their behavior leading to arrest.
 The information provided on this web site will help you advocate for your loved one while they are in the court system.
-Your knowledge, love and fortitude can provide the support they need to successfully navigate the legal process.You can provide strong and effective support during this critical time by doing the following:
+You can provide strong and effective support during this critical time by doing the following:

-1. When contacted by your loved one, stay calm and offer your support.
+- When contacted by your loved one, stay calm and offer your support.

-3. Obtain your family member/friend‘s booking number and PFN, to help you find out about their charges, jail location, and upcoming court hearings.
+- Obtain your family member/friend‘s booking number and PFN, to help you find out about their charges, jail location, and upcoming court hearings.
 If you speak with the inmate by phone, ask them to read the booking number printed on their wristband.
-(See the Obtaining County Jail Information section below).
+(See the Obtaining Inmate Information section below).
 If they are released on their own recognizance, you can help them keep track of pending court dates.
 Whether they are released or remain in jail, you can plan on attending court hearings.
 (See the Attending Court Hearings section).

-4. Tell the family member/friend that a screening in Booking will be conducted for mental health issues, and that it is OK to discuss medical and mental health concerns with nursing and mental health staff.
+- Tell the family member/friend that a screening in Booking will be conducted for mental health issues, and that it is OK to discuss medical and mental health concerns with nursing and mental health staff.
 It is important that inmates feel safe to speak openly with these professionals.
 (See the Mental Health Screening in the Jail section).

-6. Reassure your loved one of the right to legal representation.
+- Reassure your loved one of the right to legal representation.
 If they do not want or cannot afford a private attorney, they will be assigned a Public Defender, who is usually quite knowledgeable about mental health issues and Mental Health Court.
 If they still prefer a private lawyer. assist them in making contact with a lawyer who is familiar with mental health law and the Santa Clara County courts.
 (See the Legal Representation section)

-7. Having a loved one in jail can be stressful for family and friends.
+- Having a loved one in jail can be stressful for family and friends.
 You may wish to attend a friends and family support group.
 The following group is specifically focused on people who have a loved one who has been arrested and are in jail and/or awaiting court hearings

 Family Jail Support Group